 Major in certification area

 To be certified to teach in the public schools, you must complete a degree with a major in your certification area.
 Students who want to be certified in a second area must add a second major or minor to their degree.
+Students pursuing elementary certification may complete any major in the College or Conservatory.
 Requirements for your certification area can be found in Major Subject Area Requirements (PDF), taken from the Education section of the university catalog.

 General education requirements